Jon-bon-Jono/Neural-Network-Hiragana-Symbol-Classification/README.md

 - NetLin computes a linear function of the pixels in the image, followed by log softmax
 - NetFull implements a fully connected 2-layer network using tanh at the hidden nodes and log softmax at the output node
 - NetConv, has two convolutional layers plus one fully connected layer, all using relu activation function, followed by the output layer
-  -Input is 1 channel with images of size 28x28 pixels.
+  - Input is 1 channel with images of size 28x28 pixels.
-  -First convolutional layer has 10 filters of size 23x23 with padding of 1 -Second convolutional layer has 27 filters of size 20x20 with padding of 2 -Fully connected layer has 10800 neurons
+  - First convolutional layer has 10 filters of size 23x23 with padding of 1
+  - Second convolutional layer has 27 filters of size 20x20 with padding of 2
+  - Fully connected layer has 10800 neurons